nurasr8/OSML/README.md

 # OSML Launcher

-**OSML (Open Source Minecraft Launcher)** is a free and open-source Minecraft launcher written in **C++** with **gtkmm 4** for a native desktop experience on Linux and other platforms supported by GTK.
+**OSML (Open Source Minecraft Launcher)** is a free and open-source Minecraft launcher written in **Python** with **pygobject** for a native desktop experience on Linux and other platforms supported by GTK.

-OSML aims to provide a lightweight, modern, and fully open launcher capable of managing and launching multiple Minecraft versions and modding platforms while respecting Mojang's authentication requirements.
+OSML aims to provide a lightweight, modern, and fully open launcher capable of managing and launching multiple Minecraft versions and modding platforms.

 ---